 The isolation caused by the pandemic has had a lasting impact on older adults' mental health.
-Through the community consultation there were many stories shared about how older adults had difficulty accessing medical care and procedures were delayed.
-Many reported frustration and anxiety over trying to keep up with the changing protocols, especially vaccination procedures.
+Through the community consultation there were many stories shared about how older adults had difficulty accessing medical care, their procedures were delayed, and many reported frustration and anxiety over trying to keep up with the changing protocols, especially vaccination procedures.